frozsgy/odtu-telegram-bot/README.md

 ## Installation

-1. Get yourself a Bot account and a token at [Telegram Bots](https://core.telegram.org/bots)
+1. Get yourself a Bot account and a token at [Telegram Bots](https://core.telegram.org/bots).
-2. Enter your token to `secrets-template.py` and rename it as `secrets.py`
-3. Set up your environment and install dependencies
+2. Set up your environment and install dependencies
-4. Enter your full location of your bot to `locations.py`.
-You may use `pwd` to find your working directory.
+3. Run `install.py` and enter your Telegram Bot Token.

 ## Usage